noahkouchekinia/CAISO/README.md

 # CAISO
-Analysis of raw electric consumption in California as a macroeconomic indicator for the state.
+Analysis of in R of raw electric consumption in California as a macroeconomic indicator for the state.